ajschumacher/ds4hw/hw02-linreg/README.md

 echo `paste -d- <(cat models/predict | while read line; do echo "e($line)" | bc -l; done) <(cut -d' ' -f1 data/valid.vw | while read line; do echo "e($line)" | bc -l; done) | bc -l | tr -d '-' | paste -sd+ - | bc -l`/5000 | bc -l
 ```

-The final output is the MAE of 6,054 on the local test set.
+The final output is the cross-validation MAE of 6,054 (i.e., on the local test set).
 Not bad.
 We proceed to final predictions with a model trained on the whole data set.
-(The final evaluation will not work without the complete (labeled) test set, which is not available.)
+Note that the final evaluation will not work without the complete (labeled) test set, which is not provided.

 ```bash
 vw data/trainall.vw --passes 100 -k --cache_file models/c -f models/model -b 24 --l1 0.0000001